 Chicago students complete foundational coursework in four intervention orientations (Cognitive Behavioral, Psychodynamic, Humanistic Existential, and System) and have the opportunity to tailor their coursework with specializations to meet particular educational and professional goals.

-A unique aspect of the Doctorate in Clinical Psychology program in Chicago is the Research Clerkship model, where students are paired with core faculty to receive mentorship in research and scholarship, and obtain important support and preparation for their dissertation.
+A unique aspect of the doctorate in Clinical Psychology program in Chicago is the Research Clerkship model, where first-year students are paired with core faculty to receive mentorship in research and scholarship, and obtain important support and preparation for their dissertation.
 All students complete three years of practicum experiences positioning them to be well prepared for internship placement and opportunities.